hackthedev/Botnet/README.md

 <br>

 ## W.I.P. - Work In  Progress
 Im not fully done with this tool.
-It may be considered "Aplha" or "Beta" version.
+It may be considered "Alpha" or "Beta" version.
 Its a mess, not documented or commented yet nor improved.
 This will change with the following updates.

 <br>